-Educated principally at the Massachusetts Institute of Technology and the University of Chicago in the Committee on General Studies in the Humanities and the Committee on Human Development, I have over 25 years’ experience helping individuals, groups, and organizations think better about themselves and the world around them — primarily as an educator, manager, planner, analyst, and pioneer devoted to creatively blending tradition and innovation in the onsite and online delivery of “great books” liberal education to adults and undergraduates of diverse ages and backgrounds.
-Administratively, my emphasis is on “win-win” satisfaction of multiple stakeholder objectives through continuous organizational development grounded in sound first principles.
-Pedagogically, my emphasis is on the development of students’ cognitive skills and critical empathy through facilitation of “Aha!” moments of discovery — what he often calls “Group Therapy with Great Books”.
-Beyond an interest in “deep thoughts” generally, I am particularly drawn to exploring the ways in which the production and reception of texts shape people’s views about themselves and the world they live in; to the secular study of Abrahamic scriptures (especially from comparative / “interfaith” perspectives), to literary approaches to Plato’s dialogues, and to the philosophy of education — as well as to helping save a world that is burning.
+Trained first at the Massachusetts Institute of Technology and then at the University of Chicago in the Committee on General Studies in the Humanities and the Committee on Human Development, I have over 25 years’ experience as an educator, manager, planner, analyst, and pioneer helping individuals, groups, and organizations think more clearly about themselves and the world around them.
+My specialty is creatively blending tradition and innovation in onsite and online “Great Books” “Socratic Method” seminars for adults and undergraduates of diverse ages and backgrounds.
+My teaching focuses on helping students develop their cognitive skills and critical empathy by facilitating “Aha!” moments of discovery — what he often calls “Group Therapy with Great Books”.
+Beyond an interest in “deep thoughts” generally, I am particularly drawn to exploring the ways in which the production and reception of texts shape people’s views about themselves and the world they live in; to the secular study of Abrahamic scriptures (especially from comparative or “interfaith” perspectives); to literary approaches to Plato’s dialogues; and to the philosophy of liberal education.
 I currently live in Chicago, Illinois, USA.

 Before changing direction in my late 20’s, I was primarily a software engineer whose professional development tracked the development of the computer industry as a whole, working first on mainframe computers, then on mini computers, and finally on personal computers.
 In addition to my day job(s) analyzing systems and designing and developing software, though, I also pursued an interest in artificial intelligence (AI) — the attempt to make computers “think” like human beings.
 Over time my “side interest” became my “preoccupation” and I began considering returning to school for graduate work.
 At the same time, however, I was coming to the realization that AI researchers knew much more about the functioning of computers than about the functioning of the human mind and thus that AI was to some extent putting the proverbial cart before the proverbial horse by trying to replicate a poorly understood original.
 My interest thus shifted from the study of “artificial intelligence” to the study of “natural intelligence”, from computers to human beings.